pianoleo1/Leo-s-Study-Guides.github.io/StudyGuides/SS/Washington's_Presidency.md

 56. The main Southern objection to Hamilton's debt plan was the fact that **they have already paid their debts**.

 57. The Bank of the United States was established in **1791**.

+### Thomas Jefferson and Democratic-Republicans

+58. Thomas Jefferson **learned Greek and Latin before entering colleg**e at age 16.

+59. Jefferson believed that **informed citizens could make good decisions for themselves**.

+60. Jefferson believed that farmers were **"the chosen people of God"**.

+61. Democratic-Republicans advocated for **strict interpretation** of the Constitution.

+62. Jefferson believed that the national ank was **unconstitutional and against farmers' interests**.

+63. Citizen Genêt's mission in America was **to convince Americans to join France in a war against Britain**.

+64. President Washington responded to the Genêt with **cool and dignified restraint**.

+65. Jefferson turned against the Genêt because of his disrespectful behavior toward President Washington.

+66. Jefferson was a **Virginia tobacco planter** before entering politics.

+67. Democratic-Republicans viewed democracy as **strongly favored over other forms**.

+68. Democratic-Republican newspapers gave the term **British bootlickes** to Federalists in their newspapers.

+69. Jefferson lacked the skill of **making stirring speeches** as a politician.

+70. Jefferson thouht that the **best government governed least**.

+71. The Democratic-Republicans saw the French Revolution's violence as **necessary for achieving freedom**.

+72. Jefferson maintained a hobby of **playing the violin** throughout his life.

+73. According to Jefferson, **Farmers** would likely make better decisions.

+74. The Deocratic-Republicans viewed manufacturing and business as **opposing measures ecouraging business growth.

+75. The Democratic-Republicans' primary economic focus was **agriculture**.

+### Washington's presidency: Precedents, WEstern Expansion, and Leadership.

+76. George Washington was called the "American Cincinnatus" because **he voluntarily gave up power and returned to civilian life**.

+77. In St. Clair's Defeat in 1791, **over 600 American soldiers were killed**.

+78. Washington chose to wear a **plain brown American-made wool suit**.

+79. **Little Turtle** led Native American forces to victory over St. Clair.

+80. The constitutional requirements that is for treason convictions is that **two witnesses has to prove to the same overt act**.

+81. Native Americans surrendered **most of present-day Ohio** in the Treaty of Greenville.

+82. Washington **led troops personally, then pardoned the rebels** during the Whiskey Rebellion.

+83. Washington supported **neutrality in foreign affairs**.

+84.